rbiggs/gestura/README.md

 # gestura

-Cross-platform gesture library for desktop and mobile
+Cross-platform gesture library for desktop and mobile.
+Gzipped, Gestura is only 1KB.
+It's smaller than most images you will use in your app.

 ## Installation